adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.users.setPassword()` method
 This is a method that can be used in order to change the password of an existing user of the `users` section of an instance of `ConfigGen`.

-- PARAMETERS: `username` and `password`
+- ARGUMENTS: `username` and `password`

   - PARAMETER `username`: it is a string that contains the username of the user

   - PARAMETER `password`: it is a string that contains the new password of the specified user

 EXAMPLE:
 ```js